 People with vaginal cancer may experience one or more of the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with vaginal cancer do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not cancer.

-Precancerous conditions, such as VAIN (see Overview), and vaginal cancer do not often cause symptoms in the early stages, but cancer in more advanced stages can cause symptoms.
-However, many cases of VAIN and early vaginal cancer can be found through regular gynecologic examinations or Pap tests (see Diagnosis).
+Precancerous conditions, such as vaginal intraepithelial neoplasia (VaIN; see Introduction), and early-stage vaginal cancer do not often cause symptoms.
+Cancer in later stages can cause symptoms.
+Many cases of VaIN and early vaginal cancer can be found through regular gynecologic examinations or Pap tests (see Diagnosis).

 The most common symptom of vaginal cancer is abnormal vaginal bleeding.
-Vaginal bleeding during or after menopause is not normal and is a sign of a problem.
+Vaginal bleeding during or after menopause may be the sign of a problem and should be discussed with your doctor.
 Other symptoms of vaginal cancer include: